WindDyZZ/supercapacitor/README.md

 Users input parameters such as substance nature, SSA, ID/IG, % of Nitrogen, % of Oxygen, % of Sulphur, and Current density to calculate maximum capacitance.
 The web interface streamlines this process, as illustrated in Figure 3 of the provided process diagram.

-## Getting Started

-[Instructions on how to set up and run the web application]

-## Usage

-[Guidelines on how users can interact with and utilize the web application]

-## Contributors

-[List of contributors and their roles]

-## License

-[Specify the license for your project]

-## Acknowledgments

-[Optional: Acknowledge any third-party resources, libraries, or inspiration]